Who I Am:

 I’m the founding and lead pastor of Coastal City Church.

 In 2016 Coastal City Church merged with Mount Carmel Church.
-Mount Carmel was a 150-year-old church that had, by all metrics, had died.
-However, the people of Mount Carmel hadn’t given up hope and never stopped praying.
+Mount Carmel was a 150-year-old church that had, by all metrics, died.
+However, the remaining 18 or so people of Mount Carmel hadn’t given up hope and never stopped praying.
 They knew that something drastic was going to have to happen because nothing else had worked.

 Today the church is healthy and growing with new professions of faith every month.
 God has been faithful now in the complete turnaround of two ministries I have had the joy of leading.